ofinucan7/CMPINF-10---Big-Ideas/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## General
+We want everyone to be able to easily calculate roughly what percentage tax they will be paying.
+The point is to help as many people as possible.
+For other guidelines, see below:

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our